-Begin by entering the information for each party, including the names, party type, and address.
-If the seller acquired the property being sold during marriage, then select the option for a married couple as the seller type.
+Begin by entering the information for each party, including the names, party type, and addresses.
+If the seller acquired the property being sold during marriage, then indicate the sellers are a married couple.
 This simply requires the seller's spouse to sign this agreement to show that the spouse will not make any claim to the property in the future.

-For the financing contingency, you will be given options to select whether the buyer will receive financing for the property through a third-party lender, a mortgage assumption, seller financing, an all-cash transaction, or another form.
+For the financing contingency, indicate whether the buyer will receive financing for the property through a third-party lender, a mortgage assumption, seller financing, an all-cash transaction, or another form.
 This contingency states that the buyer must first obtain sufficient financing prior to closing.
 Thus, if the buyer is unable to obtain the necessary funds, the buyer will have the right to back out of the deal and receive a refund of the earnest money and any other deposits.
 "Third-party lender" means financing by a traditional lending institution.
 "Mortgage assumption" means that the buyer will assume the seller's loan obligations by agreeing to pay for the outstanding loans on the property.
 "Seller financing" means that the seller and buyer will create a private loan agreement between themselves.
 "All cash" means the buyer will fund the transaction itself, without financing.
 Note here that the funds do not have to actually be in cash form, as electronic wire transfers are usually accepted.
-Select "Other" to describe a different type of financing.

 The appraisal contingency says that the property must be appraised at a value equal to or greater than the purchase price.
-If the appraisal is for less than the purchase price, then the buyer will have the option of either canceling the agreement and receiving a refund of the earnest money or renegotiating the purchase price.
+If the appraisal is for less than the purchase price, then the buyer will have the option of either cancelling the agreement and receiving a refund of the earnest money or renegotiating the purchase price.
 The agreement requires the appraisal to be carried out within 10 business days of signing this agreement.
-You will have the option of specifying which party will be required to pay for and obtain the appraisal.
+You should specify which party will be required to pay for and obtain the appraisal.